You can also downoad c copy of the updated handbook below.

 If a family’s normal childcare arrangement fails, there may be extra spaces available on a daily/part day basis.
 The parent must first call and if an opening is available it can be reserved.
 To use this program, the child MUST be registered with the agency.
 There is a $2.00 per day ($1.00 per half day) premium charged for this service.

-Kids’ Stuff offers Infant and Toddler care at our McNaughton Ave. and Winston Churchill Public School locations only.
+Kids’ Stuff offers Infant care at our McNaughton Ave. and Winston Churchill Public School locations only.
 No part-time infant spaces are available.

 The childcare Program Supervisor must be notified, in writing, a minimum of two weeks prior to the withdrawal of the child.
 If proper notice is not received, two weeks payment is required in lieu of notice.
 Any balance owing at the time of withdrawal will be deducted from the initial advance payment.